-Target Group Youth: Ages 6 - 22

-Goals The S.P.A.R.K.
-Program reduces risk factors and uncovers resiliency to

-promote emotional well-being and school success in youth.
+Target Group Youth: Ages 6 - 22 Goals The S.P.A.R.K.
+Program reduces risk factors and uncovers resiliency to promote emotional well-being and school success in youth.
 The S.P.A.R.K. program addresses the following protective factors.

-Academic Success

-Emotional Competency

-Self-Efficacy Skills

-Communication Skills

-Conflict Resolution Skills

-Connectedness to Family, School and Community

-Objectives Teach youth an understanding of the mind in order to reduce risky behavior and

-uncover resiliency (Lessons)

-Connect skills learned to life experiences and circumstances (Generalization)

-Build a relationship and connectedness that supports participants and the skills

-learned (Mentoring)

-Empower participants to utilize their leadership and creativity in giving back to

-their community (Community Involvement)

-Challenges Many young people come to school with an array of the following risk factors:

-Aggressive behaviors, Reactive behaviors, Impulsive behavior

-Poor Academic Success

-Lack of School Commitment

-Depression, Anxiety

-Low Confidence/Self-esteem

-Low Social Skills

-Disrespect towards authority

-Many schools do not have the resources to implement social emotional learning

-programs and curricula in social and communication skills and emotional

-competency.

-Activities Curriculum Lessons

-(Strategies) Core Curriculum: The S.P.A.R.K. core curriculum is designed to be taught

-during or after school, throughout the school year, by classroom teachers, or

-certified S.P.A.R.K. facilitators.
-It can be taught once a week throughout the

-school year, or once every other week when implementing the one-on-one

-mentoring component in between lessons.
-The core curriculum consists of 13

-lessons that focus on an understanding of the human experience for the purpose of teaching participants personal and interpersonal skills needed to navigate life

-successfully.
+Academic Success Emotional Competency Self-Efficacy Skills Communication Skills Conflict-Resolution Skills Connectedness to Family, School and Community Objectives Teach youth an understanding of the mind in order to reduce risky behavior and uncover resiliency (Lessons) Connect skills learned to life experiences and circumstances (Generalization) Build a relationship and connectedness that supports participants and the skills learned (Mentoring) Empower participants to utilize their leadership capability and creativity in giving back to their community (Community Involvement) Challenges Many young people come to school with an array of the following risk factors: Aggressive/Reactive/Impulsive Behavior Poor Academic Success Lack of School Commitment Depression, Anxiety Low Confidence/Self-esteem Low Social Skills Disrespect Towards Authority Many schools do not have the resources to implement social-emotional learning programs or curricula in social and communication skills, and in emotional competency.
+Activities Curriculum Lessons (Strategies) Core Curriculum: The S.P.A.R.K.
+Core Curriculum is designed to be taught during or after school, throughout the school year, by classroom teachers or certified S.P.A.R.K. facilitators.
+It can be taught once a week throughout the school year, or once every other week when implementing the one-on-one mentoring component in between lessons.
+The Core Curriculum consists of lessons that focus on an understanding of the human experience in order to teach participants personal and interpersonal skills needed to navigate life successfully.

-Activities successfully.
+Activities (Strategies)

-(Strategies) Topic-Specific Modules: Additional Lessons, also taught in a classroom (Bridegies) setting.
+Topic-Specific Modules: Additional lessons, also taught in a classroom setting.
 Based on the needs of the audience, topic-specific modules can be included into the program.
+Example modules: Relationships, Leadership, Life Skills, Sex Education and Teen Pregnancy Prevention, and Teen Parenting.

+Curriculum Techniques:

+- Group discussions

+- Role plays

+- Student workbook

+- Thought chain / decision making

+- Creativity challenges

+- Videos

+- Trivia

+- Teachable moments / stories

+- Relatable story sharing

+- Real-life examples

+- Demonstrations

-Examples Modules: Relationships, Leadership, Life Skills, Sex Education and Teen Pregnancy Prevention, and Teen Parenting.
-Curriculum Techniques: Group discussions Role plays • Student workbook Thought chain / decision making Creativity challenges • Videos • Trivia Teachable moments / stories Relatable story sharing Real life examples Demonstrations One-on-One Mentoring: If the core curriculum is being taught every other week, participants receive mentoring, on the bi-weeks, in any life area (goal setting, rapport building, social and emotional skills).
+One-on-One Mentoring: If the Core Curriculum is being taught every other week, participants receive mentoring, on the bi-weeks, in various life areas (goal setting, rapport building, social and emotional skills).

 Community Involvement: The S.P.A.R.K.
-Mentoring program also provides a community-involvement with the Leadership module.
+Mentoring curriculum also provides a community-involvement project through the Leadership Module.
 Participants complete various volunteer projects to help support local nonprofits.
-Each group of participants being taught the core curriculum will have the opportunity to choose a community project they would like to complete as a group.
-The discussion occurs, and the decision is made during the Community Engagement lesson of the Leadership Module.
-Completing this lesson and the project, allows participants the opportunity to bond with their community and empowers them to see that they can be a vital asset to their community.
+All participants being taught the Leadership Module will choose a community project they would like to complete as a group.
+They will discuss and decide upon their projects during the Community Engagement lesson of the Leadership Module.
+Completing this lesson and project provides participants the opportunity to bond with their community, and it empowers them to see that they can be a vital asset to that community.

 S.P.A.R.K.
-Facilitator Training: Training in the Inside-Out understanding is highly suggested for of any teachers who will facilitate the program.
-The Cypress Initiative, Inc. provides access to teachers-training resources, as well as on-site and virtual training opportunities.
-For more information on S.P.A.R.Kcertified facilitator training, please contact us at info@cypressinitiative.org or call 1(813) 662-6920.
-L
+Facilitator Training: Foundational training is strongly suggested for of any schools, organizations or educators who plan to facilitate the program.
+The Cypress Initiative, Inc. provides access to online training resources and webinars, as well as on-site and virtual training opportunities.
+For more information on S.P.A.R.K.-certified facilitator training, please contact us at info@cypressinitiative.org or call 1(813) 662-6920.